Unveiling The Magic: Visit The Walt Disney Museum In San Francisco

 You’ll come to the single lane, “Bunker-Berry Tunnel”.
 Since it’s one lane, traffic is regulated via signal lights.
 You will likely have to wait a bit here

-When you come to the round-a-bout near Hawk Hill, you will take the Conzelman road exit and continue straight until you reach the signed trailhead
+When you come to the round-a-bout near Hawk Hill, you will take the Conzelman Road exit and continue straight until you reach the signed trailhead

 Kirby Cove Campground